ezhulenev/ezhulenev.github.io/source/_posts/2015-07-15-interactive-audience-analytics-with-spark-and-hyperloglog.markdown

 ### Impala

-To get good performance out of Impala it's required to right C++ user defined functions, and it's was not the task that I wanted to do.
+To get good performance out of Impala it's required to write C++ user defined functions, and it's was not the task that I wanted to do.
 Also
 I'm not confident that even with custom C++ function Impala can show performance that we need.

 #### Druid